-3. State your message clearly.
+- State your message clearly.
 Use simple words and sentences.
 Speak slowly, distinctly and in a reassuring tone.
 Refrain from raising your voice higher or louder; instead, pitch your voice lower.
 If she doesn’t understand the first time, use the same wording to repeat your message or question.
 If she still doesn’t understand, wait a few minutes and rephrase the question.
-Use the names of people and places instead of pronouns or abbreviations.
+Use the names of people and places instead of pronouns (he, she, they) or abbreviations.

-7. When the going gets tough, distract and redirect.
-When your loved one becomes upset, try changing the subject or the environment.
+- When the going gets tough, distract and redirect.
+If your loved one becomes upset or agitated, try changing the subject or the environment.
 For example, ask him for help or suggest going for a walk.
 It is important to connect with the person on a feeling level, before you redirect.
 You might say, “I see you’re feeling sad—I’m sorry you’re upset.
 Let’s go get something to eat.”

 Some of the greatest challenges of caring for a loved one with dementia are the personality and behavior changes that often occur.
 You can best meet these challenges by using creativity, flexibility, patience and compassion.
 It also helps to not take things personally and maintain your sense of humor.

 We cannot change the person.
 The person you are caring for has a brain disorder that shapes who he has become.
 When you try to control or change his behavior, you’ll most likely be unsuccessful or be met with resistance.
 It’s important to: